axinc-ai/ailia-models-tflite/README.md

 # About ailia TFLite Runtime

-ailia TF Lite Runtime is a TensorFlow Lite compatible inference engine.
+ailia TFLite Runtime is a TensorFlow Lite compatible inference engine.
 Written in C99, it supports inference in Non-OS and RTOS.
 It also supports high-speed inference using Intel MKL on a PC, and operates 360 times faster than the official TensorFlow Lite.
+Currently, we are developing Android NNAPI support and Unity Plugin, which will be available in the 1Q of 2023.

 # Install

-Get the ailia TF Lite Runtime package from [ax Inc](https://axinc.jp/en/).
+Get the ailia TFLite Runtime package from [download link](https://axip-console.appspot.com/trial/terms/AILIA-TFLITE).
+Place the license file to python folder.
 Run the following command.

 ```
 cd ailia_tflite_runtime/python